 Confused by this being the oldest tavern in America since I just told you that the Warren Tavern was the oldest tavern in Massachusetts?
 Yeah, so was I.

 The Warren Tavern is the oldest tavern still in its original location.
 Over the years it has had multiple owners and shut down for periods of time during the transitions.
 Bell in Hand is the oldest continuously operating tavern, having only shut down during Prohibition.

-Ye Olde Union Oyster House (popularly known simply as “The Oyster House”) opened its doors in 1826 and bears the title of the oldest US restaurant.
+Ye Olde Union Oyster House (popularly known simply as “The Oyster House”) opened its doors in 1826 and bears the title of the oldest restaurants in the United States.

 Long before opening its doors as a restaurant, the building played multiple important roles in the American Revolution.
 In 1771 Isaiah Thomas printed his infamous newspaper “The Massachusetts Spy” on the top floor of the building.
 Throughout the years of the Revolution, famous wives like Abigail Adams and Dorothy Quincy used what is now the dining area as a place to mend clothes for the soldiers.

 While nothing can really top the excitement of the Revolution, the Oyster House has had two additional claims to fame.